genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

    (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
 4. **Import data** allows you to import your data using either a custom or the default import template.
-See the section :ref:`import`
+See the section "Import" for more information.
 5. **Tutorials** explain the most common analysis types in greater detail.
 6. **Search** across the metadata of all your files using the full-text file search text box.